pyfar/gallery/docs/community/contributing.rst

 The testing platform will then deploy to PyPI if tests pass.

-- merge main back into develop
+- Merge main back into develop.